 During Paaspop we will run three experiments to iteratively test and further improve the VISOR toolset.
 These experiments will run for a 2-4 hours a festival day; after each experiment the results are evaluated and factored into the VISOR toolset.

-PaasPop Principles and Assumptions
+PaasPop Event Experimentation: Principles and Assumptions

 We have defined 3 guiding principles underpinning the Paaspop experiments: